sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 36. ### What is HttpClient and its benefits?
     Most of the Front-end applications communicate with backend services over `HTTP` protocol using either `XMLHttpRequest` interface or the `fetch()` API.
-Angular provides a simplified client HTTP API known as `HttpClient` which is based on top of XMLHttpRequest interface.
+Angular provides a simplified client HTTP API known as `HttpClient` which is based on top of `XMLHttpRequest` interface.
 This client is avaialble from `@angular/common/http` package.
-    You can import in your root module as below,
+    You can import in your root module as below:

     ```javascript
     import { HttpClientModule } from '@angular/common/http';